-In most cases AMS can be avoided by following guidelines: - Drink lots of water - Walk slowly - Stay warm - Eat well We recommend that you familiarise yourself with the various affects that altitude can cause.
-During your pre-climb briefing, we describe altitude sickness to you in detail, and advise you how to cope with it.
+In most cases AMS can be avoided by the following: drink plenty of water, walk slowly, stay warm and eat well - and listen and talk to your guides.
+We recommend that you familiarise yourself with the various effects that altitude can cause.
+During your pre-climb briefing, we will describe altitude sickness to you in detail, and advise you how to cope with it.
 The most important thing is not to fear it, but to respect it and to know how to deal with it and more importantly tell your guides how you feel.
-Our guides have seen every condition that can occur on this trek, and they will always know how to deal with problems.
+Our guides have seen every condition that the mountain produces, and they will always know how to deal with problems.
 Is there a risk of getting HACE (High Altitude Cerebral Edema) and HAPE (High Altitude Pulmonary Edema) on the mountain?
 HACE and HAPE rarely occur on this trek and our guides are fully trained in recognition of the onset of these problems and will deal with them at the first sign of their development.

-Everest Base Camp | Nepal | 5,550m FAQ'S Should I bring Diamox on the expedition with me?
+Should I bring Diamox on the expedition with me?

 Although we recommend you come armed with a course of Diamox or other high-altitude drug on this expedition, we do not recommend that take you these as a prophylactic during the trek or climb.
 We view Diamox as a treatment drug rather than a preventative medicine.
 Most adventure medics give similar advice, however we do appreciate this can be confusing, as many GPs (who aren't necessarily mountaineers) do suggest taking it as a prophylactic.
 We pride ourselves on designing all our itineraries with acclimatisation very much front and centre and this expedition itinerary has been carefully designed to allow for your body to adjust to the altitude gradually, safely and comfortably.
 However, if you find that you are still having problems adjusting to the altitude (see our FAQ on Altitude Sickness) then your expedition leader or expedition medic will recommend the correct course of action regarding taking Diamox.

 Should I take Diamox?